jupanaos/Blog_MVC/README.md

 ## ⚙️ Database
 Create your database.
 Be careful to name it in **UTF-8**.<br>
-You can import the database structure named `database.sql` from the main folder `/` and insert your own data.
+You can import the database structure named `database-structure.sql` from the main folder `/` and insert your own data.

 ## 🔧 Configuration
 Create your own `.env` in the main folder `/`.
 You can follow the `.env.example` file for this.